 top of page

-The Scribe’s Crucial Role in Your Security Incident Response Team
+The Scribe’s Essential Role in Your Security Incident Response Team

 Like a high-powered machine, an effective Security Incident Response Team (“SIRT”) is comprised of several distinct roles that work in harmony.
 Not to be confused with your grandmother’s first coffee-running, copy-making, big-shot-answering secretary job, the role of the scribe is fast-paced, engaging, and crucial to minimizing destruction in the midst of disaster.